Loading NuWatt Energy...

 Current

 Below is the complete 5-year MACRS depreciation schedule for a $200,000 commercial solar system with a 30% ITC ($60,000 credit).
 The depreciable basis is $170,000 ($200,000 - $30,000).
-With the 2026 bonus, Year 1 captures 36% of the depreciable basis.
+With 100% first-year bonus depreciation, Year 1 captures the full depreciable basis.
 Connecticut businesses benefit from identical state and federal schedules due to CT conformity.

 Basis calculation: $200,000 system cost - ($60,000 ITC x 50%) = $170,000 depreciable basis